Tom Umberg: Santa Ana poll guard controversy

-First stint in Assembly
+First stint in state Assembly

-Umberg was first elected to the California State Assembly in 1990, defeating incumbent Republican Curt Pringle.
+Umberg was first elected to the California State Assembly in 1990, defeating incumbent Republican Curt Pringle, who was identified as the beneficiary of the previous poll guard effort.
 Umberg was re-elected in 1992.
 While in the Assembly he served as Chairman of the Environmental Safety and Toxic Materials Committee.
 Instead of seeking a third term in 1994, Umberg ran for Attorney General of California but lost to Republican Dan Lungren in the general election.
+Umberg then joined the law firm of Morrison & Foerster LLP in 1995 as a partner.
+He was the Managing Partner of Morrison & Foerster's Orange County Office from 2003 until 2005.